SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 * Introduced a local variable
 * Set the first hard-coded variable to a one-time hard-coded variable, so we've done the simplest thing we can do to get the test to pass, and we're clearly not done, which will necessitate more tests.

-Next up, we ping-pong back and forth on a few different tests (you can follow the commits on the NUnit branch: TODO link):
+Next up, we ping-pong back and forth on a few different tests:

 * `GetDirection_TurnRightTwoTimes_FacingSouth()`
 * `GetDirection_TurnRightThreeTimes_FacingWest()`